Alisha's Attic

 Alisha's Attic were an English pop duo of the 1990s and early 2000s.
 The two members were sisters Shelly and Karen Poole, born in Barking and Chadwell Heath respectively.
 Their father is Brian Poole of 1960s group Brian Poole and the Tremeloes.

 History

+1988: Karen and Shelly

+Karen and Shelly released their first single, "Sugar Daddy", as Keren & Chelle [sic] in 1988, reaching No.167.